charles-the-developer/GAM-Bidding-Only-iOS-Draft/global-parameters-ios.md

 First Party Data (FPD) is information about the app or user known by the developer that may be of interest to advertisers.

 - User FPD includes details about a specific user like "frequent user" or "job title".
 This data if often subject to regulatory control, so needs to be specified as user-specific data.
 Note that some attributes like health status are limited in some regions.
 App developers are strongly advised to speak with their legal counsel before passing User FPD.
-- Inventory FPD includes details about the particular part of the app where the ad will displayed like "sports/basketball" or "editor 5-star rating".
+- Inventory or Contextual FPD includes details about the particular part of the app where the ad will displayed like "sports/basketball" or "editor 5-star rating".

 ### User FPD